ismajilv/enterprise-system-integration-project-javaspring/HW3/BuildIT/back-end/README.md

 ------------
 RentIt back-end needs to be running in parallel to BuildIt for integrations between the two to work!

+You can specify RentIt base URL in application.properties

 Sample data
 ------------